madesimply/fluent/README.md

 In general any problem space that has complex and often varying business requirements is a good candidate.
 Some challenges that that seem particularly suited to fluent apis:

 - Data validation and sanitization
-- Chaining API calls with structured error handling
+- Chaining API calls (parallel or sequenced w/promises)
 - Implementing complex business logic
 - Orchestrating multi-step workflows
-- Creating reusable and testable methods
-- Building dynamic query builders
+- Dynamic query, config, parameter builders
 - Data processing with complex requirements
-- Managing feature toggles and configurations
-- Handling user authentication and authorization flows
+- Middleware flows for auth/auth or data transforms
 - Aggregating and processing data from multiple sources
 - Coordinating event-driven actions

-You can also get creative.
-Context can be anything that can hold props (for `run` helper).
-It can be a function, suppose to log ops to datadog / sentry.
-It can be a reactive Proxy like a valtio store and trigger re-renders on your UI.
-It can hold many functions and store results for complex data transformations.
+Be creative about it... context can be anything, args can be anything serializable.
+- function: suppose to log ops to datadog / sentry.
+- obsverable / signal proxy: re-renders your UI when changes are made in chain.
+- other chains: have one chain to calculate, pass another to format.

-If you also think about touring completeness, you can create logical operands, looping at the root and math via methods.
-This can lead to extremely complex chains that retain their semantic legibility.
-This can lead to better cohesion and collaboration between development and business units eg:
+You can also create logical operands.
+This can lead to extremely complex chains that retain their semantic legibility (great for cross functional teams).

 ```typescript
 const op = whileNotFinished([